debianmaster/openshift-examples/origin-on-aws-single-node/README.md

 ### Before you start
-> I have a Centos machine on AWS with public ip 34.209.8.118
+> I have a Centos machine on AWS with public ip 34.209.8.118  and port 8443 is open to public
+> Replace 34.209.8.118 with your pubcli ip.

 ### Quick start